-The conclusion of this report confirms that for all the prescribed air pollutants, concentrations in the district are well within the statutory limits.
-However, it is fully acknowledged that this favourable position is based upon a somewhat limited pool of currently available information.
 The Council will continue to participate fully in the ongoing LAQM Review & Assessment process, to ensure that local air quality across all parts of the district is managed in a way that effects compliance with health-based, statutory pollutant limits.
 In this context, the development of a local air quality management strategy for the district is currently in progress.